 I’m mostly using the Chromebook; it’s a good way to continue looking at how much of a difference writing in the Cloud will make when it involves not only short form writing, like articles and blog posts, entering data in Google Sheets, and web-writing in general, but what it’s like working on long-form writing in the Cloud.
 I’m also using my iPad and Brydge keyboard (mostly, using Pages and Google Docs; I’m avoiding Microsoft Word unless a publisher requires it).

-I could use it with my MacBook, but likely won’t.
+I could use my ersatz standing desk with my MacBook, but likely won’t.
 I’ve been using my bird feeder desk since March, and so far, it’s working better than I expected.
 Frankly, the birds are a huge motivation for me; they help me remember to shift, so I’m not standing rigidly, and they help me change my focal length, which is particularly important for my specific vision issues.

 One thing I learned about my previous experience with standing desks: standing on hard floors isn’t fun, and dated carpet doesn’t count.
 I’m definitely buying a mat; a good one.
 The one my friends recommend is the Imprint CumulusPro.
 They’re now making the mat in a smaller 20″ x 30″ inch size, which makes it much more affordable; c. $45.00 rather than c. $72.00 for the 24″ x 36″ size.
 I note that The Wirecutter also favors the CumulusPro as a standing desk mat.

 I’m contemplating wearing clogs or running shoes, because extra arch support makes a huge difference when you’re standing, though shoes/shoeless depends on the feet in question.
-Right now, I’m wearing a pair of Merrill hikers I bought for working with horses, and it’s made a huge difference over bare feet.
+Right now, I’m wearing a pair of Merrill hikers I bought for working with horses, and wearing good shoes has made a huge difference over bare feet.